-Against the backdrop of the contemporary disciplinary debate on the creation of river baths and the restoration of bathing activities as a means of regaining rivers and improving the quality of urban life, in the article ‘Berlino Swim City?
-Riflessioni in cammino lungo la Sprea a Berlino’ I discuss the treatment of the Spree River in Berlin, through the description of three projects: the Spreeweg, the Flussbad Berlin and the Spree2011/WITE.
-The methods of analysis applied consist of the use of historical sources, literature review and original materials, collected through interviews and empirical research conducted by the author.
-The analysis of the presented case studies shows ambivalences.
-However, it seems that the redevelopment of the Spree river and its riverfront, through these urban and territorial projects, may offer the possibility to address ecological, hydrological, engineering and environmental issues, in light of sustainable development.
-Swimming in the Spree thus becomes a symbol.
-It remains to be seen in what forms and at what scale these possibilities will be implemented in Berlin.
+Against the contemporary disciplinary debate on the creation of river baths as a means of regaining rivers for public life and improving environmental quality, this article presents the treatment of the Spree River in Berlin, by analysing three projects: the Spreeweg, the Flussbad Berlin and the Spree2011/WITE.
+To develop the research, which feeds this article, mixed methods were applied, such as historical sources consultation, literature and planning documents review, interviews and empirical research.
+The analysis of the three projects showed potentialities for addressing ecological, hydrological, engineering and environmental issues, in light of sustainable development.
+However, it remains unclear what forms and at what scale these possibilities will be implemented in practice in Berlin.

 This article, written in Italian, is open access and published in the Scientific Journal EcoWebTown.
 Journal of Sustainable Design, no. 21.